praveenparimi1/ai-process-mining-poc/README.md

 # 🤖 AI/ML Process Mining – Proof of Concept (Nationwide Mutual Insurance)

 ## 📌 Project Overview

 At **Nationwide Mutual Insurance**, I led an AI/ML-driven Process Mining Proof-of-Concept (POC) as part of a broader CRM and BPM modernization initiative.
-The goal was to analyze legacy system workflows, detect inefficiencies, and build data-backed cases for automation and redesign using predictive insights.
+This POC marked the **first successful integration between IBM BPM and IBM MDM platforms**, laying the groundwork for architectural validation and data consistency across business units.

+The analysis involved mining workflows from legacy CRM systems, identifying inefficiencies, and creating data-backed automation strategies using predictive models.
+This foundational work **enabled the broader project to move forward** and also supported IBM in leveraging the findings to **pursue patent filings** related to BPM–MDM orchestration and metadata handling.

 ## 🧩 Key Responsibilities
 - Conducted end-to-end process mining using **Blueworks Live** across multiple customer support workflows